The Trap (Fallout): Plot

 Howard introduces Vault 4 for a Vault-Tec commercial.
 After filming, he is introduced to Bud Askins, a Vault-Tec executive.
-Howard dislikes Askins, as his connections to West-Tek caused many of his friends and allies to die during a battle in Alaska, due to a defect in the T-45 Power Armor.
+Howard dislikes Askins, as his connections to West-Tek (a major defense contractor and research corporation) caused many of his friends and allies to die during a battle in Alaska, due to a defect in the T-45 Power Armor.
 At a party, Howard talks with English actor Sebastian Leslie, lamenting that his commitment to Vault-Tec caused him to be fired from a film.
 Sebastian, who has sold his voice rights to be used for Mr. Handy robots, suggests that Howard leave Hollywood and "become a product."

 At Vault 4, Lucy and Maximus are introduced to Birdie, a Shady Sands survivor, and Benjamin, the one-eyed Overseer.
 Many of the residents are from Shady Sands, with Vault 4 opening its doors to anyone on the surface.
-While Lucy suggests having sex with Maximus, his training at the Brotherhood made him lose interest in sex, as well as cause confusion in him about certain details.
+While Lucy suggests having sex with Maximus, his training at the Brotherhood made him lose interest in sex, as well as cause confusion in his mind about certain details.
 As Maximus enjoys the benefits of his new home, Lucy decides to explore the area, being told by Ben that some of the inhabitants are victims of mutation.
 She discovers a classroom, and unfurls a New California Republic flag.

 Waking up in the supermarket, the Ghoul is captured by a pair of sheriffs claiming to be working for the Govermint (sic).
 He is brought before the Govermint's self-titled President, Sorrel Booker, and turns down his suggestion of working with him; Booker then sentences him to death.
 The Ghoul quickly kills the sheriffs but, before he leaves, is astounded to find a bounty poster of a woman he claims to know, who Booker identifies as Moldaver.
 In a flashback to the pre-war days, Howard meets with his friend at a covert meeting to discuss a conspiracy theory about Vault-Tec's business model – they cannot sell vaults if people believe peace is imminent.
 He meets the group's leader, Miss Williams, a younger Moldaver.

-Back at Vault 4, Lucy is taken aback when she sees the inhabitants perform a ritual wherein they strip nude, cover themselves in ashes and drink blood, worshipping Moldaver as "the Flame Mother".
+Back at Vault 4, Lucy is taken aback when she sees the inhabitants perform a ritual wherein they strip to their waist, cover their face in ashes, and drink blood, worshipping Moldaver as "the Flame Mother."
 She descends to the forbidden level 12 and discovers that the inhabitants are regularly experimented on.
-She watches a video of a woman giving birth to gulpers only to be consumed by them, and also discovers several cryogenic sleep pods of other pregnant women.
+She watches a video of a woman giving birth to gulpers (mutated axolotls) only to be consumed by them, and also discovers several cryogenic sleep pods of other pregnant women.
 Birdie and other Vault 4 dwellers capture her as Maximus happily watches television in his room, enjoying luxuries he had not known on the surface.